mdn/content/files/en-us/web/api/audionode/channelinterpretation/index.md

 - `speakers`
   - : Use set of "standard" mappings for combinations of common speaker input and outputs setups (mono, stereo, quad, 5.1).
 For example, with this setting a mono channel input will output to both channels of a stereo output.
 - `discrete`
   - : Input channels are mapped to output channels in order.
-If there are more inputs that outputs the additional inputs are dropped; if there are fewer then the unused outputs are silent.
+If there are more inputs that outputs the additional inputs are dropped; if there are fewer than the unused outputs are silent.

 ## Examples